protesilaos/my-website/_books/2022-10-07-meditation-walking-acceptance.md

 mediaid: "Tl0jgrh-5l8"
 ---

-There is no transcript for this one.
+There is no transcript for this philosophical talk.
 I recorded it while walking in the mountains.
 You need to load the video, which is close to an hour long.